Here is the Cool Interview

 Did you have some influence from Koike-sensei in terms of his style and direction?

 Takahashi: I don't know.
-I'm sure there is more than a few things, but I think it is nothing but I think it's mostly all due to Hara-sensei's talent.
+I'm sure there is more than a few things, but I think it's mostly all due to Hara-sensei's talent.

 What about the way Koike-sensei creates characters, for example?